Gluesticks Blog

 How To Form Coconut Dough Into Bites

-2. Place coconut balls onto a parchment or wax paper lined baking sheet.
+2. Place coconut balls onto a parchment or wax-paper-lined baking sheet.

-3. Freeze 30 minutes.
+3. Freeze for 30 minutes.

 coconut ball dipped in chocolate